Personal Health Information Protection Act

 Individuals have the right to withdraw or change the conditions of consent, subject to provisions set out in PHIPA.

-The Region of Peel's Health Services Department includes:
+Our Health Services Department includes:

 - Peel Public Health